 Note - I don't add sugar to the pancake batter because I think the cinnamon sugar that gets sprinkled on adds more than enough sweetness.

 Mix the batter

-Start off by measuring all the ingredients into a mixing bowl..
-If you are using large or jumbo-sized eggs, leave our 2 or 3 tablespoons of milk You can always add it in once you see consistency of the batter.
+Measure all the ingredients (except for the oil) into a large mixing bowl.
+If you are using large or jumbo-sized eggs, leave out 2 or 3 tablespoons of milk You can always add it in once you see the consistency of the batter.

 Whisk with a balloon whisk until all the ingredients are well incorporated and there are no lumps in the batter.
 The consistency should be that of double cream.

 Set aside to stand for half an hour.
 If you are in a hurry you can skip this step, but the standing time does give the flour a chance to absorb the liquid and improves the texture of the pancakes.

 Fry the pancakes